xarray-contrib/xdggs/design_doc.md

 DGGSs may be used in various ways, e.g.,

 - Applications in Earth-system modelling seem to use DGGS as grids of contiguous, fixed-resolution cells covering the entire Earth's surface or a region of interest (figure 1).
-This makes easier the analysis of simulation outputs on large extents of the Earth's surface.
+This makes the analysis of simulation outputs on large extents of the Earth's surface easier.
 DGGS may also be used as pyramid data (multiple stacked datasets at different resolutions)
 - Applications in GIS often consist of using DGGS to display aggregated (vector) data as a collection of cells with a more complex spatial distribution (sparse) and sometimes with mixed resolutions (figures 2 and 3).

 ![figure1](https://user-images.githubusercontent.com/4160723/281698490-31cb5ce8-64db-4bbf-a0d9-a8d6597bb2df.png)